-- a) the area of each lot resulting from the subdivision is equal to or greater than 250 sqm, - b) the width of each lot resulting from the subdivision, measured at the building line to the primary road frontage, is equal to or greater than 7.5 metres for a lot that adjoins a single road frontage, or 6 metres for lots that adjoin more than one road or laneway, and - c) each of the lots will have one of the dwellings on it.
+- a) the area of each lot resulting from the subdivision is equal to or greater than 275 sqm, - b) the width of each lot resulting from the subdivision, measured at the building line to the primary road frontage, is equal to or greater than 7.5 metres for a lot that adjoins a single road frontage, or 6 metres for lots that adjoin more than one road or laneway, and

-For the remainder of the R2 zone, this clause will require a minimum subdivision lot size of 300 sqm instead.
+For the remainder of the R2 zone, this clause will require a minimum subdivision lot size of 325 sqm instead.
 The other two requirements listed above will also apply to this land.